-President Biden Signs into Law Federal Reporting Requirements for Cyber Incidents and Ransomware Payments
+President Biden Signs into Law the Cyber Incident and Reporting Act, Mandating Reporting of Cyber Incidents and Ransomware Payments

 Article By:

 Brian G. Cesaratto

 Allen R. Killworth

 On March 15, 2022, President Biden signed into law the 2022 Consolidated Appropriations Act containing the Cyber Incident Reporting for Critical Infrastructure Act of 2022 (the "Cyber Incident Reporting Act").
 While President Biden's remarks highlighted the \$13.6 billion in funding "to address Russia's invasion of Ukraine and the impact on surrounding countries," the 2022 Consolidated Appropriations Act contained numerous other laws, including the Cyber Incident Reporting Act, which should not be overlooked.
 The Cyber Incident Reporting Act puts in motion important new cybersecurity reporting requirements that will likely apply to businesses in almost every major sector of the economy, including health care, financial services, energy, transportation and commercial facilities.
 Critical infrastructure entities should monitor the upcoming rule-making by the Cybersecurity and Infrastructure Security Agency ("CISA"), as the final regulations will clarify the scope and application of the new law.